 Your dive light will illuminate the walls, revealing a dazzling display of color that cannot be seen during the day.
 You may see moray eels and octopuses swimming to hunt or the parrotfish sleeping inside their protection bubble.

-It is always recommended to dive the site during the day before doing a night dive
+It is always recommended to dive into the site during the day before doing a night dive.

 Good to know: